MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-communication.md

 ## Enable outbound Azure connections

-The gateway relies on Azure Service Bus for cloud connectivity.
+The gateway relies on Azure Relay for cloud connectivity.
 The gateway correspondingly establishes outbound connections to its associated Azure region.

 If you registered for either a Power BI tenant or an Office 365 tenant, your Azure region defaults to the region of that service.
 Otherwise, your Azure region might be the one closest to you.